tercen/change_from_baseline_example/README.md

-# Base change operator
+# Change from baseline operator

 ##### Description

-`basechange` operator performs a basechange calculation of a base value compared to a given data point.
+`change_from_baseline` operator performs a change from baseline calculation of a baseline value compared to a given data point.

 ##### Usage

 Input projection|.
 ---|---
-`y-axis`,`layer1`| data point to be compared with base `y-axis`,`layer2`| base value
+`y-axis`,`layer1`| data point to be compared with baseline `y-axis`,`layer2`| baseline value

 Input parameters|.
 ---|---
-`percentage`   | logical, indicates if the basechange is returned as a percentage
+`percentage`   | logical, indicates if the baseline is returned as a percentage

 Output relations|.
 ---|---
-`basechange`| numeric, basechange value, per cell
+`change`| numeric, change value, per cell

 ##### Details

-`basechange` operator performs a basechange calculation of a base value compared to a given data point.
+`change_from_baseline` operator performs a change from baseline calculation of a baseline value compared to a given data point.